-Adjustable beds allow you to adjust the angle of your head and feet to find the most comfortable position for sleep—and since head and foot articulation is the key feature of all adjustable beds, any adjustable bed you purchase should allow you to sleep in the zero-gravity position.
+As the name suggests, adjustable beds function as an adjustable mattress base that allows you to elevate the angle of your head and feet to find the most comfortable position for sleep—and since head and foot articulation is the key feature of all adjustable beds, any adjustable bed you purchase should allow you to sleep in the zero-gravity position.

 Apart from basic head and foot articulation, many adjustable beds are built with fun bells and whistles to fully upgrade your sleep set-up.
 Some of these features include wave massagers, under-bed lighting, built-in USB ports, and programmable remotes.
 You can find adjustable beds in a range of prices due to the different features each one has.

 There are plenty of benefits to the zero-gravity sleeping position.
 Depending on your specific sleep needs, some of these benefits may stand out to you more than the others.
 However, you can rest assured knowing you’re getting healthy sleep in this position.

 Finding a way to silence snoring and prevent sleep apnea can help you get sounder sleep.

 An angled head can also help those with allergies, respiratory conditions, asthma, and even those with just a stuffy nose.
 Elevating your head reduces pressure on the lungs, making it easier to breathe.